-We would like to extend a warm welcome to all Parents/Guardians to our evening talks which take place during each academic year.
-Please keep an eye out for notifications regarding same, on our school website, our school App and our Twitter feed @MalahideCS.
+We would like to extend a warm welcome to all Parents/Guardians to our in-person events which take place during each academic year.

+Please keep an eye out for notifications regarding same on our school website, our school App and our Twitter feed @MalahideCS.

-This booklet was produced by Ide Nic Domhnaill and Frieda Crehan in conjunction with our TY students.
+This booklet was produced by Íde Nic Domhnaill, Frieda Crehan and Fionnuala Timlin in conjunction with our TY students.